mono/mono/README.md

   * Currently this is used with Mono's AOT engine as Native Client does not support JIT engines yet.

+* `--enable-wasm`

+  * Use this option to configure mono to run on WebAssembly.
+It will set both host and target to the WebAssembly triplet.
+This overrides the values passed to `--host` or `--target` and ignored what config.sub guesses.

+    This is a workaround to enable usage of old automake versions that don't recognize the wasm triplet.

 Working With Submodules
 =======================